richafnu/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 You can't remove access to the community configuration settings, but only network admins and corporate communicators see the discoverable banner in their home feed and admin center.

 >[!NOTE]
-> After you create a new Copilot adoption community, admins can delete it from community settings.
+> After you create the new Copilot adoption community, admins can delete it from community settings.
 Select the ellipses (...) menu for the Copilot adoption community, select **Settings**, and select **Delete this community** at the bottom of the page.